Dark October

-Dark October is a 2023 Nigerian film released to Netflix on 3 February 2023.
+Dark October is a 2023 Nigerian film released to Netflix on 6 February 2023.
 The film is centered on the lynching of four young students at University of Port Harcourt, popularly known as the Aluu Four lynching.
-The four were falsely accused of theft in Aluu area of Port Harcourt.
+The four were falsely accused of theft in Aluu area of Port Harcourt, Rivers State, Nigeria.
 The film documents the events that led to their killings and the aftermath of the event.

 Synopsis

 Based on true events, Dark October tells the story of four university students in Nigeria, who went to a particular area in search of a debtor who owed one of them.
 Unfortunately, the debtor raised a false alarm and alleged that the boys came to rob him of his valuables; mobs then paraded the boys as thieves and lynched them.
 The mob attack, however, sparked a nationwide crisis.